We deal in Americana, antique cast iron figural

 We also have pics and sales results for

-many other sewing machines and other antiques in our sales archive
+many other early and rare sewing machines and other antiques in our sales archive

 pages.
-The link is in the right hand column.
+The links to those pages are in the right hand column.

 We are always looking for unusual figural

-antiques, early mechanical sewing machines and devices and we invite you to contact us at
+antiques, early sewing machines, and other mechanical devices, and we invite you to contact us at

 LCM@AntiqBuyer.com